delian/node-netflowv9/README.md

          flow_sampler_id: 2 } }

-There will be one callback for each flow, not for each packet.
-If the packet contain 10 flows, there will be 10 callbacks containing each different flow.
+There will be one callback for each packet, which may contain more than one flow.

 You can also access a NetFlow decode function directly.
 Do something like this:

-    var netflowPktDecoder = require('node-netflowv9').nfPktDecode;
+    var netflowPktDecoder = require('node-netflowv9').nf9PktDecode;
     ....
     console.log(netflowPktDecoder(buffer))

+Currently we support netflow version 1, 5, 7 and 9.